catseye/Robin/doc/Robin.md

 #### `line-terminal` ####

-    -> Tests for functionality "Execute Robin Toplevel Program (with Small)"
+    -> Tests for functionality "Execute Robin Toplevel Program (with Stdlib)"

 The `line-terminal` facility allows a Robin program to interact with something or someone over a line-oriented protocol, similar to what